xerial/sbt-sonatype/README.md

 sbt-sonatype plugin
 ======

-A sbt plugin for publishing your project to Maven central repository through REST API of Sonatype Nexus Web UI.
+A sbt plugin for publishing your project to the Maven central repository through the REST API of Sonatype Nexus Web UI.
 This plugin enables two-step release of your Scala/Java projects.

  * First `publishSigned` (with [sbt-pgp plugin](http://www.scala-sbt.org/sbt-pgp/))
  * Next `sonatypeRelease` to perform the close and release steps in the Sonatype Nexus repository.
  * That's all.
-Your project will be synchoronized to Maven central in a few hours.
+Your project will be synchoronized to the Maven central in a few hours.
 No need to enter the web interface of [Sonatype Nexus repository](http://oss.sonatype.org/).

 Deploying to Sonatype repository is a requiremnt for synchronizing your projects to the [Maven central repository](http://repo1.maven.org/maven2/).